 Airbags are incredible safety devices, but they work by deploying with explosive force.
 While they save countless lives, being in the wrong position during a crash can mean the airbag itself becomes a source of serious injury.
 Understanding the risks involved is the first step toward making sure you and your passengers are as safe as possible every time you get in the car.

-The Reality of a 200 MPH Deployment
+What a 200 MPH Deployment Really Means

 It’s hard to picture just how fast an airbag deploys.
 In the blink of an eye—literally, faster than you can blink—it inflates with incredible force, moving at speeds up to 200 miles per hour.
 This speed is necessary to create a protective cushion between you and the hard surfaces of your car during a collision.